CoreMedia/joala/HOWTO_RELEASE.md

 have to specify the versions once.

 Currently the release process takes about an hour especially because of the deployment of the Maven site to GitHub Pages.
+(Possibly obsolete switching to a new deployment strategy for GitHub Pages, see above.)

+On release failures you might want to read about rollback in the [Troubleshooting](#troubleshooting) section.

 ## Version Numbers